unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 5 (1,800 XP)

-**_Innate Techcasting_**.
-The hag’s innate Techcasting ability is Charisma (spell save DC 14, +6 to hit with spell attacks).
-She can innately cast the following spells, requiring no material components:
+**_Innate Tekcasting_**.
+The hag’s innate Tekcasting ability is Charisma (tek skill save DC 14, +6 to hit with tek skill attacks).
+She can innately cast the following tek skills, requiring no material components:

-At will: _detect magic_, _tek missile_
+At will: _detect tek_, _tek missile_
 2/day each: _plane shift_ (self only), _ray of enfeeblement_, _sleep_

-**_Magic Resistance_**.
-The hag has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The hag has advantage on saving throws against tek skills and other tek effects.

 **Actions**

 **_Claws (Hag Form Only)_**. _Melee Weapon Attack:_ +7 to hit, reach 5 ft., one target. _Hit:_ 13 (2d8 + 4) slashing damage.

 **_Change Shape_**.
-The hag magically polymorphs into a Small or Medium female humanoid, or back into her true form.
+The hag polymorphs into a Small or Medium female humanoid, or back into her true form.
 Her statistics are the same in each form.
 Any equipment she is wearing or carrying isn’t transformed.
 She reverts to her true form if she dies.

 **_Etherealness_**.
-The hag magically enters the Ethereal Plane from the Material Plane, or vice versa.
+The hag enters the Ethereal Plane from the Material Plane, or vice versa.
 To do so, the hag must have a _heartstone_ in her possession.

 **_Nightmare Haunting (1/Day)_**.
-While on the Ethereal Plane, the hag magically touches a sleeping humanoid on the Material Plane.
-A _protection from evil and good_ spell cast on the target prevents this contact, as does a _tek circle_.
+While on the Ethereal Plane, the hag touches a sleeping humanoid on the Material Plane.
+A _protection from evil and good_ tek skill cast on the target prevents this contact, as does a _tek circle_.
 As long as the contact persists, the target has dreadful visions.
 If these visions last for at least 1 hour, the target gains no benefit from its rest, and its hit point maximum is reduced by 5 (1d10).
 If this effect reduces the target’s hit point maximum to 0, the target dies, and if the target was evil, its soul is trapped in the hag’s _soul bag_.
-The reduction to the target’s hit point maximum lasts until removed by the _greater restoration_ spell or similar magic.
+The reduction to the target’s hit point maximum lasts until removed by the _greater restoration_ tek skill or similar tek.

 ##### Sea Hag